Bavelio/bavel_wiki/_posts/2015-04-30-getting-started.markdown

 ##Step 4
-Upload your updated app to the store, and in few hours your app will be verified and you'll be able to watch states in the developers console.
+Upload your updated app to the store, and in few hours your app will be verified and you'll be able to watch your app parameters in the developers console.